rust-lang/book/nostarch/chapter20.md

 So what do we do?
 In this case, you already know the answer: we make the types of `s1` and `s2` a `&str` rather than a `str`.
 Recall from “String Slices” in Chapter 4 that the slice data structure just stores the starting position and the length of the slice.
-So although a `&T` is a single value that stores the memory address of where the `T` is located, a `&str` is *two* values: the address of the `str` and its length.
+So, although a `&T` is a single value that stores the memory address of where the `T` is located, a `&str` is *two* values: the address of the `str` and its length.
 As such, we can know the size of a `&str` value at compile time: it’s